-Under the proposed EPA rule, facilities would be required to update the offsite consequence analyses of their risk management plans every five years.
+Under the EPA rule, facilities would be required to update the offsite consequence analyses of their risk management plans no longer than every five years.
 Updates would be required sooner, if changes at the facility or its surroundings might change the results of the risk management plan to any significant degree.